 Jupiter, Saturn, Uranus, and Neptune all have rings.
 The rings of Jupiter are made of dust and are therefore faint.
 They cannot be seen from Earth unless with a very powerful telescope.
 They were discovered in 1979 by the Voyager 1 spacecraft.
 The rings of Uranus formed about 600 million years ago from what is believed to be a collision with its moons.
 Voyager II discovered the rings of Neptune in 1989, the six rings are faint and made of organic compounds.
 The rings of Saturn are the only rings visible from Earth.
+There are four major groups of rings and three less obvious groups of rings.
 They were first observed by Galileo and were later confirmed as rings by Christiaan Huygens in 1655.
 The rings are made of particles consisting of frozen water contaminated by dust and chemicals.

 Mercury, Venus, Mars, Jupiter, and Saturn are the five brightest planets and are visible from the Earth.
 Saturn is the most distant of the five planets but is the second largest after Jupiter.
 As from 2017, Saturn will be visible from the Earth from dusk until dawn because the Earth is directly between the Sun and Saturn, it will remain visible until November 2017.
 The event occurs yearly and offers an opportunity to view the planet with a naked eye for those who cannot afford telescopes.